 Academic work at Deerfield is graded on a numerical scale where the minimum passing grade is 60 and the median grades are generally between 85 and 90.
-Grades are reported to students and their parents at the mid-terms and ends of term.
-At the end of each term, grades are accompanied by course medians (i.e., the median of all grades earned in English 200) and evaluative written comments.
-In addition, at the mid-point of the fall term, written comments are posted for new seniors/PGs.
+Grades are reported to students and their parents at the midterms and ends of term.
+At the end of each term, grades are accompanied by evaluative written comments.

-Advisor reports, which review a student’s progress and performance in the dormitory and in co-curricular activities, are available online for parents at mid-year (January) and at year’s end (June).
+Advisor feedback, which reviews a student’s progress and performance in the dormitory and in co-curricular activities, are available online for parents at in the winter and at year’s end.

-An Academic Honor Roll is determined at the conclusion of each term.
-Eligibility is based on the following criteria:
+When Academic Honor Roll is determined, eligibility is based on the following criteria:

 - Qualifying cumulative grade averages for the term of 93.0 or above garner High Honors distinction.